atbcb/usab-uswds/_research/human/anthropometry-1997/anthropometry.md

 ---
 title: Anthropometry for Persons with Disabilities Needs for the 21st Century
 order-number: 0
-research-title: Anthropometry for Persons with Disabilities Needs for the 21st Century
+group-title: Anthropometry for Persons with Disabilities Needs for the 21st Century
 status: completed
 year-completed: 1997
 topic: Human Measures - Mobility Aids